-Sulfide concentrations in the waste were estimated by the ratio of sulfur to sulfate since no sulfide determination was made on the tank waste samples.
-Sulfur was determined directly by Inductively Coupled Plasma Spectroscopy (ICP) on liquid samples from some tanks and on both fusions and acid digestions of solid samples from some tanks.
+Sulfide concentrations in the waste were estimated by the ratio of sulfur to sulfate because no sulfide determination was made on the tank waste samples.
+Sulfur was determined directly by Inductively Coupled Plasma (ICP) mass spectroscopy on liquid samples from some tanks and on both fusions and acid digestions of solid samples from some tanks.
 Sulfate was measured by ion chromatography (IC) on liquid samples from the tank as well as water digestions of the solid samples from the tanks.
 If all of the sulfur were present as sulfate, the mass ratio of sulfate to sulfur would be 3.0 to 1.
 A mass ratio less than 3 indicates that sulfur containing species other than water soluble sulfate are present in the waste.
 If the mass ratio is less than 3, the concentration of sulfur containing species in the waste other than water soluble sulfate are calculated from the difference of these two concentrations.
-The calculated sulfide concentrations are compared with the threshold quantity given in SW-846 (500 mg H2S/kg of waste formed by acidification), EPA's test method for evaluating solid waste.
-If the sulfur concentration after subtracting the sulfate concentration (in moles/kg) is less than (0.0147 moles/kg of waste or 471 mg/kg), the waste cannot be a sulfide bearing waste.
+The calculated sulfide concentration), EPA's test method for evaluating solid waste.
+If the sulfur concentration, after subtracting the sulfate concentration (in moles/kg), is less than (0.0147 moles/kg) of waste or 471 mg/kg ), the waste cannot be a sulfide-bearing waste.
 Sulfur and sulfate analyses from the same sample were used for all calculations.
 Averages were based on the results of these calculations.
 "Less-than" values were not included in the calculations of the ratios or sulfide estimations.